WalletWasabi/WalletWasabi/WalletWasabi.Documentation/EventSourcing.md

 * Read-model is [Eventually consistent](#eventual-consistency).
 That means its state might be transitionally slightly out of date when compared to [Event Store](#event-store).
 * Read-model has an internal copy of all the data.
 All queries are directly resolved from internal read-model state without touching the [Event Store](#event-store).
 * Read-model's internal state is updated by [Events](#events) received from [PubSub Bus](#pubsub-bus)
-* Read-model implementation must use at-least-once workaround of The Two Generals' Problem to guarantee no event is skipped.
+* Read-model implementation must use at-least-once delivery guarantee workaround of The Two Generals' Problem to ensure no event is skipped.
 * In general all queries should be `O(m*log(n))` at the worst where `n` is the size of the dataset and `m` is the response size.
 To achieve that any denormalization or redundancy of data is allowed.

 ### Eventual Consistency